Garfield County archers aim sights on nationals, scholarships

 “The reality is, it’s a mental game,” Hudson said.
 “It teaches a lot of fundamental concentration and anger management.”

-Coal Ridge High School sophomore Addy Davis, 16, started pursuing the sport of archery about nine years ago.
+Coal Ridge High School junior Addy Davis, 16, started pursuing the sport of archery about nine years ago.
 But what started more as a hobby transformed into Scholastic Archery Association participation, as well as college scholarships worth thousands of dollars.

 While she doesn’t yet know what degrees she wants to pursue with these scholarships, she knows archery has already taught her one major lesson.